 Please note that these remarks have been edited for clarity and space.

 “It seems amazing to realize that was 14 years ago now.
 Todd Marcum and I had been established in business for nearly ten years, but in many ways were we still kids.
-When we learned we had received this prestigious award that had previously gone to respected individuals in the arts community that seemed iconic to us, we were humbled and incredibly proud
+When we learned we had received this prestigious award that had previously gone to respected individuals in the arts community that seemed iconic to us, we were humbled and incredibly proud….
+I believe it helped legitimize us as not just a business, but as two businessmen who cared about their community and the role that the arts play in helping enrich our lives.”

 -Tony Pearman for Access Advertising & Public Relations (2006 Winner)